Analysis | Giuliani boasts about finally providing evidence of fraud (which doesn’t appear to be evidence of fraud)

 Another official pointed out that the containers being used were standard containers and that the process shown was normal.
 That official, Frances Watson, also denied that anyone had been told to leave the room.
 A monitor from the state election board also told Lead Stories that he was present the entire time.

 There’s no indication that Giuliani or his team tried to evaluate the content of the video before presenting it as dispositive.
-This isn’t surprising, either; Giuliani has repeatedly offered unvetted claims of wrongdoing by Trump’s opponents without checking them out beforehand.
+This isn’t surprising, either: Giuliani has repeatedly offered unvetted claims of wrongdoing by Trump’s opponents without checking them out beforehand.
 For example, he uncritically interviewed Ukrainian officials willing to disparage Biden, with OAN’s help — one of whom was later linked to Russian intelligence.
 When he somehow came into possession of a laptop computer allegedly belonging to Biden’s son, he gave it to the New York Post because, he said, “either nobody else would take it, or if they took it, they would spend all the time they could to try to contradict it before they put it out.”

 Yeah, imagine making sure you knew what you were talking about before you began talking.
 It’s worth noting that even Fox News declined to report on the laptop without doing some legwork first.